 These sentences are the breadcrumbs that will lead you to the root of what you are truly feeling.
 Besides which, studies that show that writing down your feelings has a therapeutic effect on the brain, so either way you can’t lose.

 Step 5: Admit the true thing to yourself (and others, if necessary)

 Once you’ve identified the statement that feels true, acknowledge it.
 Then, forgive yourself.
 Forgive, forgive, forgive.
 Everyone is a work-in-progress, and the number one goal here is to be nice to yourself.
 Just be honest and remind yourself that you don’t need to filter and disguise your inner monologue; you are the only person in that audience.

 Anger, jealousy, and spite are emotions we often hide from ourselves because we don’t want to admit feeling them.
-But these feelings are a necessary part of life!
+However, these feelings are a necessary part of life!

 By denying emotions that we deem negative, we compound them.
 Alternatively, when we address them, they no longer hold us hostage.
-It is only by working to identify misplaced emotions that we can truly learn to call our feelings by their names.
-This ultimately liberates us to move on with our lives and begin to feel like even better versions of ourselves.
+Only by working to identify misplaced emotions can we truly learn to name our feelings.
+Ultimately, this liberates us to move on with our lives so that we can begin to feel like even better versions of ourselves.

 Looking to build your self esteem?
 Read our column, “On Building Confidence, and Why Confidence Isn’t a Destination”.